What Are the Best Ways to Reduce Taxes on Investments?

 Unlike a Flexible Spending Account (FSA), HSA accounts do not impose a “use it or lose it” rule.
 HSAs allow you to save in a savings account that works like a bank account.
 Many HSA providers also give you an investment option.

 A 529 account is a tax-advantaged account for education.
 While contributions are not pre-tax or tax-deductible, investments in a 529 account grow tax-free.
 Assuming you invest well, that means you get a tax-free investment gain.

 The downside of a 529 is that you can use the funds only for qualified education expenses.
 Withdrawing for any other use incurs a tax penalty.
 On the bright side, however, you can change the name on a 529 to a sibling or other close relative.
 That means if your oldest child doesn't use all of the funds, you can put it toward a younger child.

 You can even move the funds to your own name and take a few classes to grow your skills and feed your interests to help you drain your 529 without penalty.

 9. Try Index Funds

-Surprise, index funds is a great way to reduce taxes on investments.
+Surprise, index funds are a great way to reduce taxes on investments.
 Not many investors think of index funds in this way, but it is actually one of best their functions.

-They aren’t tax-free, they aren't even tax-deferred, but they most certainly qualify as tax-efficient investments.
+They aren’t tax-free or even tax-deferred, but they most certainly qualify as tax-efficient investments.
 As index funds are established to match the underlying index — say, the S&P 500 — they don't trade individual stocks until and unless the index makes a reallocation.
 This doesn’t happen all that frequently, so trading is kept to a minimum.